odpi/egeria/open-metadata-publication/website/open-metadata-types/0057-Integration-Capabilities.md

 # 0057 Integration Capabilities

-A **Software Service** provides a well defined software component that can be called by remote clients across the network.
+A **SoftwareService** provides a well defined software component that can be called by remote clients across the network.
 They may offer a request response or an event driven interface or both.